Skip to content

 Promotion of Physical Fitness

-Students can also also utilize the Goergen Athletic Center (GAC) on the River Campus, which houses the Bloch Fitness Center, the Speegle-Wilbraham Aquatic Center, and a variety of other fitness facilities.
+Students can also utilize the Goergen Athletic Center (GAC) on the River Campus, which houses the Bloch Fitness Center, the Speegle-Wilbraham Aquatic Center, and a variety of other fitness facilities.
 There is no additional cost for students to access the facilities at the GAC.

 Yoga